- Military Life Cycle

 With another tax season demanding your attention, be aware of any opportunities to claim the deductions to which you are entitled.
 And with this in mind, do not overlook the potential tax savings for those pursuing higher education.

-Take advantage of tax savings if you are pursuing higher education.
-If you are a student or parent with an eye toward maximizing your tax deductions, connect with Military OneSource MilTax free tax services to get everything you qualify for.
+If you are a student or parent with an eye toward maximizing your deductions, connect with Military OneSource MilTax free tax services to get everything you qualify for.
 MilTax consultants have extensive knowledge of tax benefits for military families and can help you identify tax incentives for education expenses and student loan payments.

-There are three main sources of tax savings on college expenses: tax credits, tax deductions and savings plans benefits.
+There are three main sources of tax savings associated with college expenses: tax credits, tax deductions and savings plans benefits.

 MilTax’s tax preparation and e-filing software is available mid-January through mid-October.
 And MilTax consultants are available year-round to help with tax questions or extensions.

 If you, your spouse or a dependent have expenses related to higher education, you may qualify for an education tax credit, which can reduce the amount of federal income tax you owe.
 Consider these two options: